The History of Inflight Dining

 In 1936, United Airlines introduced the “world’s first flight kitchen,” as in a kitchen that was owned and operated by the airline to produce inflight food.
 At the kitchen in Oakland, California, United employees prepared hot meals while also giving special attention to the effects of altitude on the taste of food.
 These first meals served included a choice of fried chicken or scrambled eggs.
 These days, some airlines have earned high marks for their food servings; others, well, not so much.

 Frozen food was originally developed to be served to troops on long flights during World War II, but it was not actually available to the public until the war was over.
 However, TWA took steps toward commercializing this method of food preparation.
 According to a timeline from the TWA Museum in Kansas City, Missouri, the airline was the first “to develop and use a quick-frozen, pre-cooked method of food preparation, packaging, and shipping, for in-flight meal service.”

 TWA staff experimented “with the degree to which meats and vegetables should be separately cooked before placing them in the trays, the percentage of water in stocks so they would be tasty at high altitude, and made the first systematic study of how spices were perceived at high altitude,” Foss wrote.
-Find out the secrets to getting a better airline meal.

 Fine dining aboard The Clipper